shuaiwanghk/TTM/readme.md

 <b>(1) docs.txt</b><br />
 Every single file in a given (domain) corpus is arranged in the following format.<br />
 Line 1: #numOfSent.
-The number of sentences for one review (always one for a single tweet)<br />
+The number of sentences for one review (always one for a tweet from Twitter)<br />
-Line 2: dummy field (Just a placeholder.
-Not useful for modeling but still need to place it in the raw data.
-It was used for my debugging.) <br />
+Line 2: dummy field (Just a place holder.
+Not useful for modeling, but currently we still need to put it in the raw data.
+It was used for my debugging.
+Forgive me that I have not eliminated it.
+I might fix it and pull a new version later.) <br />
-Line 3 to (3+#numOfSent): content/text of a sentence. <br />
+Line 3 to (3+#numOfSent-1): content/text of a sentence. <br />
 (repeating the above format for all files)<br />
-A value is a word index from the wordlist.txt file.<br />

 <b>Example:</b><br />
 3 // number of sentence for review 1;<br />